traefik/traefik/docs/content/reference/static-configuration/env.md

 Specifies the header name that will be used to store the span ID.

 `TRAEFIK_TRACING_HAYSTACK_TRACEIDHEADERNAME`:
-Specifies the header name that will be used to store the trace ID..
+Specifies the header name that will be used to store the trace ID.

 `TRAEFIK_TRACING_INSTANA`:
 Settings for Instana.
 (Default: ```false```)